 HISTORY OF THE ALHAMBRA AND GENERALIFE GARDENS

 Sultan Muhammad I al-Ahmar moved his court to this hill, took the water from the Darro River, and lived in the fortress.
-Al-Ahmar was red-haired and also the city wall has the red coloured clay of the hill, two reasons for its name: Alcalá al-Hamra, The Red Citadel.
+Al-Ahmar was red-haired and also the city wall has the red colored clay of the hill, two reasons for its name: Alcalá al-Hamra, The Red Citadel.

-Other sultans added more buildings, palaces, houses, industries and workshops, taking it to its zenith.
-Sultans such us Yusuf I and his son Muhammad V are the well known builders of the two still existing palaces: The courtyard of Comares and the courtyard of the Lions.
+Other sultans added more buildings, palaces, houses, industries, and workshops, taking it to its zenith.
+Sultans such us Yusuf I and his son Muhammad V are the well-known builders of the two still existing palaces: The courtyard of Comares and the courtyard of the Lions.

 NOTE: For conservation reasons, the number of visitors has been limited, with just under 8000 visitors per day.
 Today, it is one of the most visited places in Europe.